adnjoo/summatube/chrome-ext/README.md

 ## Usage

 1. Navigate to any YouTube video with captions/transcripts available
-2. The SummaTube panel will automatically appear in the sidebar showing the transcript and AI summary
+2. The SummaTube panel will automatically appear in the sidebar showing the transcript
 3. No button clicking required - it displays automatically when you visit a video
 4. Click the "✕" button in the panel header to close it